John-Nagle/lslutils/npc/IMPLEMENTATION.md

 modify that one.
 It calls the functions in the README file - **pathNavigateTo** and **pathPursue** to cause the NPC to move.

+### Start task (UNIMPLEMENTED - will be split from pathcall.lsl)
+Starts the planning process and handles restarts.
+Path planning often fails to reach the goal, especially when obstacles are moving.
+This task checks whether a restart would help, and restarts the operation from the current position.
+### Prep task
+Prepares for planning.

+Starts with a llGetStaticPath call to get an initial guess for a route.
+Some cleanup is done on that route, and it is passed to the Plan task.
 ### Plan task
 Where most of the work gets done.

-Planning starts with a llStaticPath call to get an initial guess at a route.
-The route is checked for obstacles, and the obstructed areas are sent to the maze solver, which attempts to find a way around the obstacle.
+The static route is checked for obstacles, and the obstructed areas are sent to the maze solver, which attempts to find a way around the obstacle.
+This process is incremental; as soon as a part of the route is available, it is passed forward to the Assemble task.
+As each maze solve finishes, the "advance" function is called to continue the planning.
+This allows NPC movement to often be nearly continuous even though the planning and maze solving take several seconds.
 ### Maze solver task
+The plan task finds two points on the static path which bracket an obstacle.
+It is the job of the maze solver to find a usable path between those points.
+The maze solver lays out a grid with cells the size of the character width, usually 0.5m.
+The grid is not axis-aligned; it's aligned to the path between the endpoints.

 This is a follow-the-wall type maze solver.
 It's moderately efficient, but not optimal.
+When it follows a wall, it does so in both directions simultaneously, and chooses the shortest path.

+The maze solver is 2D, but has some limited Z awareness to avoid problems when a path crosses under another path.
+A typical situation is a stairway which can be both walked up and walked under.
-### Execute (assemble) task
+### Assemble task
 This puts together the path sections from the plan task and the maze solver task.
 It does some cleanup and optimization on the paths.
-### Scan (motion) task
+### Move task
 Generates the keyframe movement commands to follow the path.
 Makes llCastRay calls to check for obstructions ahead, and detects collisions.
+Controls movement speed, slowing down for turns.
+Tracks the avatar being pursued during Pursue operations to see if a course change is needed.
+Also maintains a list of recent "good points" visited, so that if the NPC gets stuck, it can back up to a good point.

 ## Additional components
 ### Animesh AO